History

 2021

-Continuing to build on the recommendations of the Early Grade Success Committee, the Legislature passes HB 419, a comprehensive VPK reform bill which made historic improvements to standards and for early learning programs.
+Building on the recommendations of the Early Grade Success Committee, the Florida Legislature passes HB 419—a comprehensive VPK reform bill that makes historic improvements to standards and accountability for early learning programs.

 2022